 Festivals and important dates in Thailand

 Between the 13th and the 15th of April of each year the Thai New Year is celebrated.
 To celebrate it thousands of people take the streets and do a “water war”.
-Buckets filled with water are thrown between the people and everyone that is passing by and all the people is fully soaked.
+Buckets filled with water are thrown between the people and everyone that is passing by and all the people are fully soaked.
 If you are in the country for the Thai New Year, you can’t get mad if you go down the street and they wet you or your backpack.
 Come prepared and protect your things.

 For the full moon of November thousands of people go to the rivers to leave small paper boats with candles.
 In the north, in addition, balloons are thrown with candles to the sky.
 The best places to enjoy the festival are Sukhothai and Ayutthaya where there are not so many tourists.